 A successful cyber attack on critical technology systems like your payroll, financial transfers, manufacturing or point of sale systems could stop your business from operating.
 You can find out more about how to mitigate technology risks in the article How to protect your data from cyber security threats.

-For a prioritised list of practical actions business owners can take to make their technology systems more secure, take a look at the Australian Signals Directorate Essential Eight cyber safety risk mitigation strategies.
+For a prioritised list of practical actions business owners can take to make their technology systems more secure, take a look at the Australian Cyber Security Centre Essential Eight cyber safety risk mitigation strategies, opens in new window.

 If you’re a NAB customer and you believe your business or personal accounts have been impacted by fraud or a scam, we’re here to help.
 Explore the immediate steps you can take to protect yourself and discover when you should get in touch with us to make a report.